xiaoella/find_my_laura_ashley/README.md

 I aimed to curate the dataset to closely mimic the type of images the model would encounter when deployed.
 Specifically, for the non-logo images, I selected examples that captured the typical noise and variability found in real-world data.
 These images showcase various elements such as the dress, intricate details, and different parts of the label, thereby providing a comprehensive representation of the non-logo context.

-#### Model Performance
+### Model Performance

-You can find the notebook documenting the model training and hyperparameter tuning [here](https://github.com/xiaoella/find_my_laura_ashley/blob/main/notebooks/Model%20Training.ipynb).
-The model demonstrates strong performance with an accuracy score of 90.77%, and a recall score of 90.69%, highlighting its effectiveness in capturing actual positives to identify Laura Ashley logo tags.
+You can find the notebook documenting the model training & hyperparameter tuning [here](https://github.com/xiaoella/find_my_laura_ashley/blob/main/notebooks/Model%20Training.ipynb).

+The model demonstrates strong performance with an accuracy score of 90.77% and a recall score of 90.69%, highlighting its effectiveness in capturing actual positives to identify Laura Ashley logo tags.
 Despite the precision score is marginally lower at 88.92%, it aligns with my requirement of ensuring higher accuracy and recall while maintaining an acceptable level of false positives.

 ### Instructions to Run
 ```